How to Spend 3 Days in Ubud: Itinerary for First-Timers

 Word of warning: Don’t take out any food or water in front of the monkeys.
 They will get very aggressive!

-Just make sure to keep any belongings that could be mistaken for food or drink in your bag.
+Make sure to keep any belongings that could be mistaken for food or drink in your bag.

 While the monkeys are the talking point, the grounds themselves are beautiful, with various species of plants and over three temples hidden among the trees.